 In short, your mind-body provides the means of sensing danger and the actions to protect against it that ensure homeostasis.
 Why does this matter?
 It matters because homeostasis is the way your body achieves its number-one goal: survival.

 But when you experience trauma, all of that changes.

 Trauma Disrupts the Balance and Stability

-When survival is threatened, trauma happens when the actions you take to protect yourself aren’t enough to keep you safe.
-With this in mind, my next post highlights three main defenses your mind-body has against threats to its survival.
-All three involve a dramatic reduction in your ability to perceive sensation.
+If survival is threatened, trauma happens when the actions you take to protect yourself aren’t enough to keep you safe.
+With this in mind, my next post highlights the main defenses your mind-body has against threats to its survival.
+All of them involve a dramatic reduction in your ability to perceive and process sensation.
 Now that you know how essential that ability is, you can imagine the kind of internal chaos this creates.

 Psykhē (-psycho) means spirit, mind, or conscious awareness.
 Sōma means the physical body.
 Psychosomatic (or somatic for short) refers to the mind-body connection.

 Homeostasis is stability and balance in the systems of the mind-body.
 Homeostasis is maintained by the ability to feel something is wrong via sensation.
 The sensation is followed by an urge to take action that will fix the problem.
 Why?
 To ensure the mind-body’s number one goal: survival.
 Trauma happens when survival is threatened and the actions taken to protect yourself are not enough to keep you safe.Learn More